liorbenhorin/Pipeline_help/docs/presets.md

-###Presets
+#Presets

-Presets are used to design and folder structure schema that describes the studio's tasks.
+Presets are used to design a folder structure schema that describes the studio's tasks<br>
+and enable the user to generate common tree structures quickly.

 A preset will ask for user input to generate a folder tree with all the needed components and categories with just a few clicks.